Key Breed Facts

 As with any other breed, the Bergamasco needs to be groomed on a regular basis to make sure their coats and skin are kept in top condition and this is especially true in younger dogs when their mats are still forming.
 They also need to be given regular daily exercise to ensure they remain fit and to prevent them from putting on too much weight.
 On top of this, these dogs need to be fed good quality food that meets all their nutritional needs throughout their lives.

-As a dog matures, the flocks around their saddle area may become wider and their coat will generally thicken.
 The natural oils in the coat means that Bergamascos are very clean dogs that only need bathing 1 to 3 times a year, but 'spot' bathing may be required in particular areas when the need arises.
 It’s also important to check a dog's ears regularly because moisture tends to build up in their ear canals providing the perfect environment for a yeast infection to take hold which can be notoriously difficult to clear up.
 Their coats should never be shaved or clipped.

 Bergamascos need to be given a lot of exercise on a daily basis, but they also need a tremendous amount of stimulation to be truly happy, well-rounded dogs.
 A good hour's walk is essential and ideally this needs to be split into two sessions, one half hour walk in the morning and the same again in the afternoon.
 However, these dogs also benefit from being allowed to run around in a secure garden as often as possible so they get to let off a lot of "steam" during the day.

 If you get a Bergamasco puppy from a breeder, they would give you a feeding schedule for your new pet and it's important to stick to the same routine, feeding the same type of puppy food to avoid any tummy upsets.
 You can change a puppy's diet, but this needs to be done very gradually always making sure they don't develop any digestive upset and if they do, it's best to put them back on their original diet and to discuss things with the vet before attempting to change their diet again.
+Older dogs are prone to developing bloat which means it’s a good idea to use stands for their feed bowls so they don’t have to stretch their necks to the ground when eating.

 When it comes to food costs, you need to buy the best quality food whether wet or dry, to feed your dog throughout their lives making sure it suits the different stages of their lives.
 This would set you back between £40 - £50 a month.
 On top of all of this, you would need to factor in veterinary costs if you want to share your home with a Bergamasco which includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and then their annual health check visits, all of which could quickly add up to well over a £1000 a year.